IndoorR2X: Indoor Robot-to-Everything Coordination with LLM-Driven Planning: CONCLUSION

 \section{CONCLUSION}

-We presented \textit{IndoorR2X}, the first benchmark and framework extending V2X principles to indoor multi-robot coordination (R2X).
-By fusing onboard robot perception with ambient IoT sensors (e.g., CCTV), \textit{IndoorR2X} constructs a shared global semantic state that overcomes the inherent limitations of partial observability.
-Our systematic evaluations across virtual simulations and initial physical deployments demonstrate that this integration does more than just reduce redundant physical exploration; it significantly decreases the cognitive load and token cost of LLM-based planners while substantially improving task efficiency.
-Furthermore, our robustness analysis reveals that while the system is highly resilient to missing sensor data, it requires stringent verification against semantic corruption, highlighting critical design constraints for global perception-aware fleets in smart indoor spaces.
+We presented \textit{IndoorR2X}, a benchmark and framework for extending V2X-style infrastructure sensing to indoor multi-robot coordination.
+By fusing onboard robot perception with ambient IoT sensors such as CCTV cameras, \textit{IndoorR2X} constructs a shared global semantic state that helps mitigate partial observability.
+Our evaluations in simulation and initial physical deployments show that R2X integration reduces redundant exploration, path length, action steps, and LLM token cost while improving overall task efficiency.
+Our robustness analysis further shows that the system is resilient to missing sensor data but more sensitive to semantic corruption, highlighting the need for verification mechanisms.
+Future work should explore confidence-aware IoT fusion, event-triggered VLM updates, and hierarchical or decentralized coordination for larger robot fleets.